AMReX-Fusion/Furnace/CITATION.md

 		      J.~B. and {Day}, M.~S. and {Howell}, L.~H. and
 		      {Joggerst}, C.~C. and {Lijewski}, M.~J. and
-		      {Nonaka}, A. and {Singer}, M. and {Zingale}, M.}, title = "{FURNACE: A New Compressible Astrophysical Solver.
+		      {Nonaka}, A. and {Singer}, M. and {Zingale}, M.}, title = "{LOGI: A New Compressible Astrophysical Solver.
 I. Hydrodynamics and Self-gravity}",
       journal = {\apj},
     archivePrefix = "arXiv",